ppy/osu-wiki/wiki/News_styling_criteria/en.md

 As always, all news articles should aim to have proper spelling and grammar at a bare minimum, as well as having correct and up-to-date information.

 If you are interested in contributing to the news portion of osu!, reach out on the osu!
-[Discord server](https://discord.gg/ppy) under ``osu-news``.
+[Discord server](https://discord.gg/ppy) under the ``#osu-news`` chat room.

 ## Repository directory